libsdl-org/libtiff/doc/specification/coverage.rst

 subvolume "tiling" of a volume of data.

 The Colorimetry, and CMYK tags are additions that appear in TIFF 6.0.
-Consult the TIFF 6.0 specification and :ref:`document`.
+Consult the TIFF 6.0 specification and :doc:`index`.

+The JPEG-related tag is specified in
+:doc:`technote2`, which defines
-The JPEG-related tag is specified in :ref:`TIFFTechNote2`, which defines a revised JPEG-in-TIFF scheme (revised over the appendix that was part of the TIFF 6.0 specification).
+a revised JPEG-in-TIFF scheme (revised over the appendix that was part of the TIFF 6.0 specification).